What is cross addiction?

 The comprehensive, science-based treatment program offered at Enterhealth Ranch and the Enterhealth Outpatient Center of Excellence brings together things like cutting-edge medical techniques and proven therapies to help our patients achieve a long-lasting recovery.

-Created by a team of addiction experts and based on the latest research from the National Institutes of Health (NIH), this program is implemented by a full-time staff of addiction-trained physicians, psychiatrists, nurses, and therapists who tailor treatment plans to each patient.
+Created by a team of addiction experts and based on the latest research from the National Institutes of Health (NIH), this program is implemented by a staff of addiction-trained physicians, psychiatrists, nurses, and therapists who tailor treatment plans to each patient.

 If you or someone you love needs help, call us today at 800.388.4601 or visit https://enterhealth.com/contact-us/.